-With the rise of freelance and contract workers in the U.S., employers are grappling with how to integrate these contract workers within their organizations effectively.
+With the rise of freelance and contract workers in the U.S., employers are grappling with how to effectively integrate these contract workers within their organizations.

 One of the most frequently asked questions regarding independent workers is whether 1099 employee benefits are required or not, especially when benefits are being offered to W-2 employees.